RichSeibert/linux-profiles/README.md

 # linux-profiles
-Profile and setting files for linux and other things
+Profile and config files for linux and other things

+## Adding more linux configs
+Make a new directory in the configs directory and add your files into there

+## Auto setup
+Running ./setup.sh will copy all the config files to your home directory